-Take a few of the precautions above, remain vigilant of your surroundings, and don’t expose yourself as an easy mark.
+Take the precautions above, remain vigilant of your surroundings, and don’t expose yourself as an easy mark.

 What is your perspective on safety and security in Central America?
 Any experiences (good or bad) that you’d like to share?
 Sound off in the comments below.